ultraleap/UnrealPlugin/Documentation.md

 Use convenience blueprints to add to the scene and play in editor or use a custom approach via blueprints or C++.

-Additionally, further Ultraleap Tracking for Unreal modules and examples can be found at [ultraleap/UnrealPlugin-examples (github.com)](https://github.com/ultraleap/UnrealPlugin-examples)

 ### Problems & Questions
 Reach out at https://forums.leapmotion.com/

-## Multiple Devices - TODO: do we still want to support this?

-If you want to use multiple devices at the same time, see the experimental https://github.com/leapmotion/LeapUnreal/tree/feat-multi-device branch and https://github.com/leapmotion/LeapUnreal/releases/tag/v3.4.0 release.

 # Setup